Convoy RA 55B: Action

 RA 55A sailed from Kola with its escort on 31 December 1943, accompanied by an eastern local escort of three minesweepers.
 On 1 January 1944 the local escort returned to Murmansk, leaving RA 55B to continue.
 German air reconnaissance was unable to find RA 55B in the gloom of the polar night, and although several Eisenbart boats made contact, their attacks were ineffectual.
 RA 55B was able to shake off pursuit and on 7 January met the western local escort of two minesweepers, which brought the convoy into Loch Ewe on the following day, 8 January 1944.

-Conclusion
+Aftermath

-The eight ships of RA 55B arrived in Britain without loss, while all German attempts to attack the convoy had failed.
+The eight ships of RA 55B arrived in Britain without loss, the German attempts to attack the convoy having failed.